innova-foundation/innova/doc/readme-qt.rst

 "USE_LEVELDB=-"
 "USE_NATIVETOR=-"

-Alternatively, install Qt Creator and open the `denarius-qt.pro` file.
+Alternatively, install Qt Creator and open the `innova-qt.pro` file.

-An executable named `denarius-qt` will be built.
+An executable named `innova-qt` will be built.

 Windows